BrailleRAP building manual

 • 1 wired limit switch (see wiring of the limit switches)

-• Insert an M3 nut and screw in a M3-12 grub screw.
+• Insert an M3 nut, and thread in an M3-12 grub screw.

 _images/BrailleRAP-V5.45.png _images/BrailleRAP-V5.45-1.png